chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2021-02-23-secure-workloads-in-google-kubernetes-engine-challenge-lab.md

 kubectl apply -f ingress.yaml
 ```

-**Tips:** To learn more about, read the [Securing NGINX-ingress](https://cert-manager.io/docs/tutorials/acme/ingress/) tutorial on the cert-manager website.
+**Tips:** To learn more, read the [Securing NGINX-ingress](https://cert-manager.io/docs/tutorials/acme/ingress/) tutorial on the cert-manager website.

-Open the your domain name `https://YOUR_LAB_USERNAME.labdns.xyz` with HTTPS in a new tab.
-Now the WordPress application should be assessible like this:
+Open your domain name `https://YOUR_LAB_USERNAME.labdns.xyz` with HTTPS in a new tab.
+Now the WordPress application should be accessible like this:

 {% include picture.html img="/qwiklabs/gsp335-task3-success-deployed-wordpress.png" width="1249" height="736" alt="The WordPress deployed on the secured GKE" %}

 ## Task 4: Set up Network Policy

 Open the `network-policy.yaml` in an editor.
 You should see there are already two network policies.
-The first one is to deny all ingress from internet and the second one is to allow the traffic from `ngnix-ingress` to `wordpress`.
+The first one is to deny all ingress from the internet and the second one is to allow the traffic from `ngnix-ingress` to `wordpress`.

 You need to add one more network policy to allow ingress traffic from the internet into `nginx-ingress`.
 Use the second network policy as a template to compose a new policy.
 Change values of `name` and `spec` to the configuration like this: